TwoFistedJustice/square-pie/docs/pie_catalog_request_search.md

-To use this class you will need to conform to the data structures specified by Square [CatalogQuery](https://developer.squareup.com/reference/square/objects/CatalogQuery)
-.
-In general these are
-objects with two or three properties.
-Usually you specify the property name you want to search and an expected value.
-The property name has to be exactly the same, but the value can be exactly or partly the same.

 Square provides two ways to search with a single endpoint.
 One way is to filter using different searchable properties and values.
 The other way is to provide it an array of IDs for specific modifiers such as taxes or modifier_lists.
 So if you want all objects that use a tax called "sales tax" you would find the Object ID of that tax and then put that ID into the array.
 It would then return all objects that use that tax.
 You cannot filter such a